Edge Reconstruction in a Quantum Spin Hall Insulator

 \onecolumngrid \twocolumngrid

 \emph{Exact diagonalization of a three site ring}---Both our mean-field and DMRG calculations indicate that a spin splitting emerges when more than one particle occupies the confined region ($N_0+2$), with the added charge predominantly localized near the right-helical edge.
 Specifically, in the case of two additional particles, they become localized at the rung adjacent to the right-helical edge, where the confining potential is minimal (but non-zero).
-To isolate and better understand the microscopic mechanism responsible for the resulting spin polarization and the finding that the ground state lies in the $S^z_{\rm tot}=\pm 1$ sector we consider an exactly solvable system in which two particles are confined entirely to a three site ring with two orbitals per site.
-The reduced Hamiltonian is $H_{\rm ring} = H_{s} + H_{p} + H_{sp}$ where
+To isolate the origin of this mechanism and quantify the scale of the singlet-triplet gap, we consider an exactly solvable system in which two particles are confined entirely to a three site ring with two orbitals per site.
+The reduced Hamiltonian along the $y$ direction is $H_{\rm ring}=H_s+H_p+H_{sp}$ where